SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Sprint Backlog is a plan by and for the Developers[ScrumTeam,Developers].
 It is a highly visible[ScrumPillars,Transparency], real-time picture of the work that the Developers[ScrumTeam,Developers] plan to accomplish[Forecast] during the Sprint[ScumEvents,Sprint] in order to achieve the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].
-Consequently, the Sprint Backlog is updated throughout the Sprint as more is learned.
+Consequently, the Sprint Backlog is updated throughout the Sprint as more is learned[Learn].
 It should have enough detail that they[ScrumTeam,Developers] can inspect[ScrumPillars,Inspection] their progress in the Daily Scrum[ScumEvents,DailyScrum].

 ### Commitment[ScrumValues,Commitment]: Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal]